jbittel/django-mama-cas/docs/security.rst

 ~~~~~~~~~~~~~~~

 By default, MamaCAS operates in an "open" mode that allows any service to
-make use of its functionality.
-It is recommended that a production server
+authenticate and redirect.
+It is recommended that a production server be
-is configured as "closed" by specifying approved services with
+configured as "closed" by specifying approved services with
 ``MAMA_CAS_VALID_SERVICES``.
 Services not matching one of these patterns
-will not be able to validate tickets, nor will MamaCAS redirect to
+will not be able to validate tickets or cause clients to be redirected.
-unspecified URLs.

 Django Configuration
 --------------------